 We’re changing clothes again!

-Every November in Illinois you see the trees changing colors and people searching to find the right jacket to wear.
-If you live in a warm climate you don’t fully understand the clothing requirements.
+Every November in Illinois, you see the trees changing colors and people searching to find the right jacket to wear.
+If you live in a warm climate, you don’t fully understand the clothing requirements.
 People in the Midwest have clothing for each season and need to shuffle clothing around from closet to closet.
-We have jackets for the cool summer evenings, jackets with linings for the cooler fall days, and down coats for winter.
+We have jackets for the cool summer evenings, liners for cooler fall days, and down coats for winter.
 Each coat serves a purpose.
 If you’re a balloon entertainer in a warm climate, you may not relate to this, so think of it as different size balloons.

-The 160 balloon, the light jacket, used to add detail to balloon design like a suite jacket adds class to a shirt and tie.
-The workhorse, the 260 balloon, your favorite jacket that can be worn almost any place, it’s your security blank.
-The 350 is that down filled coat, used in the most extreme conditions.
+The 160 balloons, the light jacket, add detail to the balloon design like a suit jacket adds class to a shirt and tie.
+The workhorse, the 260 balloons, your favorite jacket that can be worn almost any place, it’s your security blank.
+The 350 is that down-filled coat used in the most extreme conditions.
 Last is the clothing you need when it’s 5 degrees outside with 30 mph winds.
-You know, the thermal long underwear, followed by heavy corduroy pants, with thinsulate socks, gloves, and a hat all stuffed into a snowmobile suit would be your 646 balloon.
+You know, the long thermal underwear, followed by heavy corduroy pants, with Thinsulate socks, gloves, and a hat all stuffed into a snowmobile suit would be your 646 balloons.

-Like a balloon apron you just don’t have enough room in your closet to store all your jackets.
+Like a balloon apron, you don’t have enough room in your closet to store all your jackets.
 So you shuffle things around as needed.
-But, the really fun part is you get to use all of them.
-No jacket will be wasted sitting in a closet, they all will be worn.
+But, the entertaining part is you get to use all of them.
+No jacket will be wasted sitting in a closet.
+They all will be worn.
 That’s what it’s like to live in the Midwest in November.